 -

-Rinse the kale and let it drain in a colander or on paper towels.
+Rinse the kale and let drain in a colander or on paper towels.

 -